Cartels Comparative Guide

 5.5 Is the leniency programme open to individuals?
 Can employees or former employees benefit from a leniency application filed by their employer?
 Do the authorities operate a programme for individual whistleblowers separate to the leniency programme?

-In Spain, the leniency programme is the same for both companies and individuals.
+Due to the liability of individuals for cartel law infringements, the FCO's leniency programme is available to both companies and individuals.

-In accordance with Articles 65 and 66 of the Competition Act, where immunity or fine reductions are granted to companies, these will also benefit legal representatives or members of the management body who may have participated in the cartel agreement or decision, provided that they have cooperated with the CNMC.
+Leniency applications can be made by individuals independently of their employers.
+However, there is no need for a separate application by an individual if the company has applied for leniency.
+The application for leniency of a company automatically covers all employees involved in the reported conduct.

-In this regard, where a company makes a request for leniency, it is up to that company to specify whether the request includes legal representatives or members of the management body and to identify them, where appropriate.
-No one is better placed than the company to identify legal representatives or managers who have participated in the cartel and who are working to provide the CNMC with the information and evidence necessary for the leniency application.
-Former legal representatives or members of the management body may also benefit from a leniency application where the company considers this appropriate.
+In 2012 the FCO established an anonymous online whistleblowing system accessible through its website (www.bundeskartellamt.de) which allows the FCO to receive anonymous tip-offs of cartel law infringements.

 5.6 Can leniency be denied or revoked?
 If so, on what grounds?